 Mikhail Mishustin visited Innoprom 2025 and spoke at the main strategic session, Technological Leadership: Industrial Breakthrough.

 Mikhail Mishustin tours the 15th Innoprom International Industrial Exhibition.
+Display of the Kingdom of Saudi Arabia.
 With Minister of Industry and Trade Anton Alikhanov and First Deputy Prime Minister Denis Manturov.
 Far right: Minister of Industry and Mineral Resources of Saudi Arabia

-Mikhail Mishustin tours the 15th Innoprom International Industrial Exhibition.
+Mikhail Mishustin views the display of the Russia National Centre at the Innoprom exhibition.
 With Minister of Industry and Trade Anton Alikhanov and First Deputy Prime Minister Denis Manturov.
 Far left: Director General of Russia Expo Natalya Virtuozova

 Mikhail Mishustin tours the 15th Innoprom International Industrial Exhibition.
 With Minister of Industry and Trade Anton Alikhanov and First Deputy Prime Minister Denis Manturov

 Mikhail Mishustin tours the 15th Innoprom International Industrial Exhibition.
+Display of the Kingdom of Saudi Arabia.
 With Minister of Industry and Trade Anton Alikhanov and First Deputy Prime Minister Denis Manturov.
 Far right: Minister of Industry and Mineral Resources of Saudi Arabia

 The Innoprom International Industrial Exhibition has been held in Yekaterinburg annually since 2010.
 It is the main industrial, trade, and export platform in Russia, serving as a platform for laying the foundations of industrial policy.
 About 80 percent of the exhibition visitors are professional buyers from around the world and specialists from industrial enterprises who make decisions on manufacturing new products and technologies.